mpollmeier/gremlin-scala/README.md

 Tinkerpop3
 =============
-Please note that the latest jazz is happening in the tinkerpop3 branch - it's a complete rewrite and this is where the future is!
+Please note that the latest jazz is happening in the [tinkerpop3 branch](https://github.com/mpollmeier/gremlin-scala/tree/tinkerpop3) - it's a complete rewrite and this is where the future is!
 It's not really ready to use but if you want to have a sneak preview have a look.
-It already features fully typed traversals, i.e. if you go graph.V.outE.inV.property[String]("someName").path you get elements of type Vertex :: Edge :: Vertex :: String :: HNil.
+It already features fully typed traversals, i.e. if you go `graph.V.outE.inV.property[String]("someName").path` you get elements of type `Vertex :: Edge :: Vertex :: String :: HNil`.
-More will follow soon.
-I'm happy for anyone who port over more features from tinkerpop3-java.
+If you would like to help: the readme on the branch lists a couple of things that need attention ;)

 Gremlin-Scala
 =============